Ostara 2025: Pagan Magic and the First Day of Spring

 I wasn’t quite sure how to write this article because, typically, Wiccans celebrate the holiday Ostara, while other spiritual practitioners (myself included) celebrate the Spring Equinox (I’ll go more into detail on this below).
-Due to this, I’ll be using the names Ostara and The Spring Equinox interchangeably to ensure everyone feels included.
+Due to this, I’ll be using the names Ostara and Spring Equinox interchangeably to ensure everyone feels included.

 Please note that I make every effort to ensure this information is correct and accurate through my own experiences and referencing sources throughout AND at the bottom of this article.